 Deadlines: work is due at the start of class on the due date.
-Late work will never be accepted without proper documentation from a student's physician or college registrar, or Accessibility Services (see below).
+Late work not accepted without proper documentation from a student's physician or college registrar, or Accessibility Services (see below).

 Accessibility needs: If you require accommodations or have any accessibility concerns, please visit http://studentlife.utoronto.ca/accessibility as soon as possible.